Jerzy Bajan: Sport activities

 Bajan also took part in aviation contests.
 In July–August 1930 he took part in International Touring Aircraft Contest, the Challenge 1930, flying the RWD-4, with his escadre's chief mechanic Gustaw Pokrzywka as a crewman.
 He completed it on far 32nd place, but completing the contest was a success itself (for 60 starting crews).
 In 1931 Bajan won an aerobatic contest during an air meeting in Zagreb.
-Between 22–31 July 1932 he took part in the 3rd International Air Meeting in Zurich (or "Alpen rally"), flying a prototype fighter PZL P.11, and he came second (the first place of the Yugoslavian pilot was debated, because of using additions for fuel).
+Between 22 and 31 July 1932 he took part in the 3rd International Air Meeting in Zurich (or "Alpen rally"), flying a prototype fighter PZL P.11, and he came second (the first place of the Yugoslavian pilot was debated, because of using additions for fuel).